Maradox/osmdroid-wiki/Map-Sources.md

 ## WMS Support

-WMS Support on device is something that we're working on, but it's not a high priority on the moment.

-You can use MOBAC to connected to a WMS map provider, then convert those tiles into an offline map source in the mean time.
+WMS support was added in osmdroid v6.0.
+Details are located at [WMS Support].
+If it doesn't work for your setup, you can use MOBAC to connected to a WMS map provider, then convert those tiles into an offline map source.

 ## Geopackage Support